DigitalCommons/mykomap-monolith/docs/architecture.md

 │   ├── ...
 ```

-Additionally, for each dataset there's a `config.json`.
-This contains config for displaying the map
-in the UI, including the vocabs (translations of data IDs), default sidebar panel, and popup
-appearance.
-This config is not generated into the above folder structure, but kept in source control
-in the `@mykomap/config` library.
+Note that the `config.json` for each dataset is kept in source control in the `@mykomap/config` library (to be implemented).

 See the [`back-end test data`](https://github.com/DigitalCommons/mykomap-monolith/tree/main/apps/back-end/test/data/) for example file contents.